 - 1) Students will identify the educational requirements for their careers of interest, including possible majors, and map the timelines for obtaining the educational credentials needed. - 2) Students will research the rewards a particular career offers and average salaries to balance the cost of higher education. - 3) Students can research the cost of higher education (cost of attendance) on college websites and be introduced to ways of funding their education (potential grants through FAFSA, scholarships, savings, loans).

 Students can make a PowerPoint or create a poster showing what they learned about their chosen career.
-However, students should have all their research in one place to return to for reference (see College/Career Interest Portfolio).
-FloridaShines and My Next Move can both be used to research careers.
+However, students should have all their research in one place to return to for reference.

 Career Term Bingo